This document describes how Creditsafe USA Inc, uses and shares personal data we receive about your business within its products and services.

 What data does Creditsafe process and for which purposes?

 Creditsafe processes business related information regarding the financial standing and creditworthiness of businesses, and other organisations, so that businesses can manage their financial risks.
 Creditsafe uses its proprietary scoring systems to analyse key statistical metrics to determine the financial stability of a company.
-It provides a credit report that includes information on a company’s group structure, annual accounts, trading locations, derogatory legal filings such as tax liens and judgments and Company registry documentation.
+It provides a credit report that includes information on a company’s group structure, annual accounts, trading locations, CCJ information and Company registry documentation.
 This information can be monitored and updated whenever there are changes made.

 The aim of a creditworthiness check is not only to avoid losses in the (trade) credit business but also to protect borrowers from over-indebtedness.

-Creditsafe’s Business Principal Reports are powered by its trusted partner, one of the World’s leading consumer credit agencies.
+Creditsafe’s consumer credit reports are powered by its trusted partner, one of the UK’s leading consumer credit agencies.
 Information is obtained from a number of sources including the electoral roll, county courts and the insolvency service.
 Consumer data is then combined with credit and payment information obtained from banks, building societies and other lenders to produce an accurate and trusted consumer credit score and comprehensive credit report.

 Debt Collection and Recovery Services.